The year of birth determines what age group your child will play in dates start January 1st to December 31st of year of birth.

 Our players enjoy a summer of fun in our Outdoor season as they and their teams compete in a wide range of leagues.
-All our players 12 or under play Ontario Soccer – (Long Term Player Development) LTPD, mixed gender divisions.
-Playing 3 v 3, 5 v 5, 7 v 7 or 9 v 9 depending on age group in our LTPD.
+All our players 10 or under play – (Long Term Player Development) LTPD, mixed gender divisions.
+Playing 3 v 3, 5 v 5, 7 v 7 or 9 v 9 depending on age group.
 Players once they reach 13 years of age or older, play 11 v 11 and play either in a boys or girls division.

-Indoor Soccer is available each year and starts end of Novemebr through March for players starting in U8 to U18 mixed gender divsions and play at The AUD, Fairgrounds, Simcoe.
+Indoor Soccer is available each year and starts end of November through end of March for players starting in U10, U13 & U18 mixed gender and play indoor games at The AUD, Fairgrounds, Simcoe.

-Our Ryan Cattrysse Memorial Bursary Award offers up to a $500 Bursary which is available to children whom are going into College or Univarsity after completing their senior year of High School.
-The applicant playing in either Indoor or Outdoor, Volunteer to Coach either season or are an Official with SDYSC during the year that they have finished High School can apply for Bursary information can be found in News and Events.
+Ryan Cattrysse Memorial Bursary Award offers up to a $500 Bursary which is available to children whom are going into College or University after completing their senior year of High School.
+The applicant playing in either Indoor or Outdoor, Volunteer to Coach either season or are an Official with SDYSC during the year that they have finished High School can apply for Bursary information see below:

 Ryan Cattrysse was Awarded the Bursary Award in 2013.
 We have renamed our Bursary Award to Ryan Cattrysse Memorial Bursary Award